-There is an NCP car park on Upper Thames Street on the north side of Southwark Bridge (open 24 hours, seven days a week).
+There is an NCP car park on Thames Exchange on the north side of Southwark Bridge (open 24 hours, seven days a week).

 Limited parking is possible on New Globe Walk and the surrounding area on display of a blue disabled badge.

 Black cabs may be found all year round on Southwark Bridge.
 During the theatre season there is a regular supply of cabs outside the main foyer on New Globe Walk.

 Bankside Pier is 10 metres from the Theatre.

 There is a setting down point on Southwark Bridge, with approximately 40 uneven steps leading to the riverwalk.
 Wheelchairs can access Shakespeare's Globe by taking Sumner Street on the right beyond the bridge and turning right into Emerson Street which leads into New Globe Walk.